 *This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.

 Continue reading to see the tutorial on how to paint interior doors.

 TOOLS FOR PAINTING INTERIOR DOORS

 - Paint – I used Sherwin Williams in Iron Ore – we had to buy a gallon

 STEPS FOR PAINTING INTERIOR DOORS

-Step 1) We removed the door and hardware from the frame.
+Step 1) We removed the door and hardware.
 If you don’t like the color of the door hardware now is a good time to either change it out or spray paint it.
 It is also a good time to freshen up the door trim.
 You could either use the same paint color or choose a new door trim color altogether.
-I opted to spray paint our hardware in a bronze color and we also painted the trim using Sherwin Williams Extra White.
+I opted to spray paint our hardware in a bronze color and we also painted the door trim using Sherwin Williams Extra White.
 After the door was off the hinges we removed all the hardware from the doorway and the door.
 It works best to lay the door across some sawhorses or platform of some sort when working on the door.
 Then we cleaned the door.

 Step 2) I used wood filler to fill in any blemishes/knicks on the door.
 Once this was dry I lightly sanded it and removed/blew off any sanding dust.

 Step 3) Using a paint brush we started out by applying primer to the edges of the door.
 Then to cover the rest of the door I found that a high density foam roller is the best way to apply primer/paint to smoother finishes like a door or shiplap.
 Allow the primer to dry.